e271828e/Flight.jl/docs/notes/design/framework_design.md

 ### 12.3 Inbound: root input slots and per-device staging

-**The write surface is root input slots** — slots declared at the assembly (`add_input!` in the sketches) that no component publishes: sources to the build-time scheduler, constants within a frame, and the *only* thing the periphery may write (the GUI reaches them through §12.5's resolution; control commands are not writes, §12.6).
+**The write surface is root input slots** — and a root slot *is* the root assembly's exported input face (§13.6): routed inward to consumers, produced by no component, fed by the parent's wire at every non-root level — and at the root there is no parent.
+No dedicated vocabulary survives (`add_input!` in the early sketches is dead).
+Slots are sources to the build-time scheduler, constants within a frame, and the *only* thing the periphery may write (the GUI reaches them through §12.5's resolution; control commands are not writes, §12.6); they are addressed by the same slash paths declarations use, which is also how devices, mappings and the trace name them.

+**Slot exclusivity: one writer per slot at any time** (v0.6, from §14.4).
+A device claims its slots at attach; claiming an already-claimed slot is an attach-time error, and detaching releases the claims (a released slot's GUI widgets re-enable, §12.5).
+This supersedes the cross-device conflict *policy* — attachment-order precedence at drain — which resolved races the case study shows nobody wants: every dual-writer field in the C172X demo is a joystick stream shadowed by a GUI mirror, where simultaneous live writing is a bug.
+Per-device cells, the CAS merge and the atomicswap drain all stay — they serve atomicity and coalescing, not arbitration.

+**Open (v0.6): slot initial values.** Input declarations are bare types (§13.2) and carry no defaults, but a slot unfed by any device must hold a defined value from the first frame (today's `U()` constructors provide these: `mixture = 0.5`).
+Candidate owners: a default on the export entry, the init service, or optional defaults in input declarations — to settle with the stopped-sim services (§16).

 **Staging: one atomic cell per attached device**, in attachment order fixed at build.
 Each cell has a single writer — its own device task — and holds that device's latest